one3qualsone/elastic-finance/frontend/src/app/learn/beginner/market-crashes-bubbles/market-crashes-bubbles.md

 > "Be fearful when others are greedy, and greedy when others are fearful."

-This contrarian philosophy isn't about being difficult—it's about recognizing when prices have diverged significantly from underlying values due to collective psychology.
+This contrarian philosophy isn't about being difficult—it's about recognising when prices have diverged significantly from underlying values due to collective psychology.

-Buffett recognizes that the market's emotional cycles create opportunities:
+Buffett recognises that the market's emotional cycles create opportunities:

 - When greed dominates, assets become overpriced
 - When fear dominates, assets become underpriced